hashbangcode/new_in_drupal103/src/slides.md

 ## Symfony Components

-Symfony components havebeen updated to version 6.4.
+Symfony components have been updated to version 6.4.

 ---

 ## Symfony Mailer

-- The Symfony Mailer component has been added to Drupa lcore.
+- The Symfony Mailer component has been added to Drupal core.
-- Ultimate aim is to replace the existing mail system in a future release.
+- The ultimate aim is to replace the existing mail system in a future release.

 ---